hugolu/learn-scala/myPractice/recursive_function.md

 }
 factorial(4)
 ```
-- a tail recursive function
+- It's a tail recursive function.

 ___
 ## Evaluating a Function Application